friuns2/BlackFriday-GPTs-Prompts/gpts/socrates-04-your-ultimate-consultant.md

 Please remember this prompt unless I tell you to ignore it.
 ```

+## Welcome Message
+Understood, how can I assist you today?

 ## Conversation

 **ASSISTANT**: Understood, how can I assist you today?